vghulyan/vgplaces/README.md

     Right Click on Libraries, Add Files to <project>, navigate to node_modules/react-native-vetor-icons/ select RNVectorIcons.xcodeproj
     On the main screen, click on the project name, click Build Phases, Link Binary With Libraries, click on + search vector or icon and select libRNVectorIcons.a
-    Copy Fonts folder to the project by going node_modules/react-native-vector-icons/Fonts/ select Ionicons.ttf drag and drop into the project, a popup appears, select <project> from Add to gargets: and select Create folder references edit info.plist: Right click on Information Property List, Add Row, type: Fonts provided by application, add filename as: Ionicons.ttf
+    Copy Fonts folder to the project by going node_modules/react-native-vector-icons/Fonts/ select Ionicons.ttf drag and drop into the project, a popup appears, select <project> from Add to gadgets: and select Create folder references edit info.plist: Right click on Information Property List, Add Row, type: Fonts provided by application, add filename as: Ionicons.ttf

 Android: